-Using Blackouts and Notification Blackouts for information about how to create blackouts and Suspending Monitoring Notifications for how to create brownouts for Oracle Database Appliance.
+Using Blackouts for information about how to create blackouts and notification blackouts for Oracle Database Appliance.

 Monitoring Oracle Database Appliance

 You can view all critical issues in the system, monitor performance, and drill down to individual targets from the Oracle Database Appliance home page.